Access to Student Records

 Notification of Rights under the Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of, and limit access to, student education records.
+The Family Educational Rights and Privacy Act ("FERPA") is a federal law that protects the privacy of, and limits access to, student education records.
 The law affords students the following rights with respect to their education records: